 It wasn’t always this way.
 Clothing used to be a rather special purchase, selected carefully and built to last.
 In 1960, the typical American bought 25 items of clothing a year at an average cost (in today’s dollars) of $150 per item -- and 95% of that clothing was actually made in the USA.

 Today we purchase about 67 apparel items a year—more than one per week—at an average cost of $28.
 And less than 5% is USA-made.
-Let that last part sink in: from 95% USA-made to under 5% in just 6 decades.
+Let that last part sink in: from 95% made in the USA clothing to under 5% in just 6 decades.

 Why the sad shift?
 Trade agreements like NAFTA cut tariffs on apparel manufactured outside the U.S., widening a path cut by big companies like J.C.
 Penney and the Gap, which had already pivoted toward low-cost non-domestic labor to boost profit margins while appealing to U.S. consumers on price.
 The more brands followed suit, the less feasible it became to produce here at home and still price goods competitively.
 Who would pay $40 for a t-shirt when an identical-looking one could be snapped up for $20, $10, or even $5?

 To make a large-scale difference, many more consumers need to ask, as part of their purchasing criteria, what clothing brands are made in the USA?
 But American-made clothing is slowly coming back.